robedamo/data_analysis_project/Chaky/README.md

      -"divisions-administratives-v2r1-municipis-1000000-20220801.shx"

-  -File necessary to compute the number of inhabitants per RP: .
+  -File necessary to compute the number of inhabitants per RP: "PoblacioRP.xlsx".

 All data used has been extracted from: